-While it may be frustrating to find yourself constantly needing to clean up accidents during the training process.
+While it may be frustrating to find yourself constantly needing to bust out a carpet cleaner to clean up accidents during the training process.
 Always train your puppy with loving but firm admonishments that offer rewards and praise when does go outside.

 1. How often is it normal for a puppy to pee?

 A very young puppy is capable of peeing up to 24 times every day.
 Every puppy is different, of course, but the frequency of his urination will depend on how often they drink as well as how much exercise they get.

 2. Why is my puppy peeing every 10 minutes?

 There can be many reasons why a puppy may pee every 10 minutes.
 These reasons can include incontinence, liver disease, kidney disease, diabetes, and urinary tract infections.
 It’s always best to take your dog to the vet when you notice this pattern, who may want to run lab work to verify what is happening.

 3. Why does my eight-week-old puppy pee so much?

 An eight-week-old puppy will not have complete control of their bladder.
 So, when you take them outside, they may not completely get all the urine out of his bladder.
 This means that when you get back inside, they may pee all over the carpet.
 It can be difficult to train a dog this young since he isn’t completely aware yet when they will need to go potty until the moment he does it.

 One remedy to this issue is to praise them when they do pee outside and then give them a few more minutes to make sure they have gotten all the urine out of their bladder.
 More often than not, they will pee again, which requires another round of praise.